bcuixart/9-11_Game/README.md

 # 9-11 Game [WIP] (May be offensive)
 ## Lore
-On September 11th, 2001, two planes crashed against the Twin Towers in New York, bringing them both down, in a terrorist attack by Al-Qaeda.
+On September 11th, 2001, two planes crashed against the Twin Towers in New York, bringing them down, in a terrorist attack by Al-Qaeda.

 There were also two other planes, but nobody gives a fuck about those.